robleroni/Puerro/docs/05-MVC.md

 An alternative is to create a reactive global data store, which emits events, when data changes.
 This global store has to be accessible from every view and controller to retrieve and set values.

 The Puerro library offers the [`ObservableObject`](../src#observableobject) constructor function.
-An `ObservableObject` has the same functionality as an `Observable` with the addition that each property is seperatly subscribable as well.
+An `ObservableObject` has the same functionality as an `Observable` with the addition that each property is separately subscribable as well.

 ```js
 import { ObservableObject } from 'puerro';